Mitigating Pretraining-Induced Attention Asymmetry in 2D+ Electron Microscopy Image Segmentation: Datasets

 \section{Datasets}

-To analyze the effect of saliency asymmetry in 2D+ representations, we conducted experiments using three datasets: SNEMI, Lucchi, and PA66.
-Each dataset consists of grayscale images, which we structured into three-channel representations by stacking temporally or spatially adjacent slices, following a 2D+ approach.
-This setup enables models to capture spatial continuity while allowing us to investigate how saliency is distributed across channels. \cref{fig:dataset_examples} presents a raw image and its corresponding mask for each dataset.
+To analyze the saliency asymmetry in 2D+ representations, experiments were conducted on three datasets: SNEMI, Lucchi, and GF-PA66.
+All datasets consist of grayscale images and were converted into three-channel inputs by stacking spatially adjacent slices following a 2D+ strategy.
+This setup enables models to incorporate local spatial context while allowing the saliency distributions at channel-level to be examined.
+Example randomly selected raw images and the corresponding segmentation masks are shown in \Cref{fig:dataset_examples}.

+Although the primary focus of this study is on biomedical electron microscopy datasets, an additional non-biological dataset was included to assess the generalizability of the observed bias and to determine whether it is specific to biomedical imagery or also manifests in other grayscale imaging domains.